chopper7/Udacity-Data-Wrangling-Project/README.md

 ### Code
 Most of the Python scripts in this repo are based in one way or another on starter-code provided via quizzes in the Udacity Data Wrangling course content.
 Most of the code is written in **Python 2.7.11**, since at the time I took the course (May-June 2016), that is the version of Python being used in the course.
 As I learn more about Data Science, I would prefer to code in _Python 3.x_.

 The OpenStreetMap area I chose to explore was Las Vegas, Nevada, USA.
 A map file of the area was available for downloading in OSM format (which is basically XML).
-This repo includes both that OSM file ("lasvegas.osm") and a smaller sample file that is about 1/15 the size of the original OSM file.
+This repo includes a smaller sample of the OSM map file that is about 1/15 the size of the original OSM map file.

 ### Folders
 - _Audit Scripts_: code used to audit the raw data from OpenStreetMap .